laketalkemp/2025-HUDS-Bootcamp/Data/NBA-Data/readme.md

 # NBA-Data-2010-2024 🏀
-This repository contains CSV files containing comprehensive NBA data spanning from the year 2010 to 2024, offering valuable insights into player statistics, team performances, game outcomes, and more.
+This repository contains CSV files that provide comprehensive NBA data spanning from 2010 to 2024, offering valuable insights into player statistics, team performances, game outcomes, and more.

 ### Dimensions
 <ul>